What is MTHFR?

 The downside is if I get busy or go on vacation, there can be some delay before I get back to you.

 People who occasionally do not receive my return emails tend to be those using hotmail or yahoo (gmail seems to work just fine).
 If my inbox gets suddenly swamped, it is also possible for me to occasionally miss seeing something.
 So, if for any reason you do not hear back from me within 72 hrs, please feel free to message, call or text.
+On occasion, as I am getting busier, there can be a lag of 4 days, especially over weekends.

 Before contacting me, please read through at least some of my blog and/or this website first, as many answers are already directly or indirectly there, and it will give you a better feel for whether or not I am right for you.